 Candidates and employees recognize Salary.com as a provider free salary data.
 But CompAnalyst’s compensation data is different.
 How so?

 What we try to do is give people accurate data so they can make high-quality decisions.
 That being said, we provide CompAnalyst data, which is based on machine learning derived something called regression analysis.
-It’s predictive data, that answers the question of what is fair pay. one data set and actually is machine-learning data.
+It’s predictive data, that answers the question of what is fair pay.
 We’ve been running that process since 2001, so for almost 20 years now.

 We build that data set by purchasing surveys, and survey data is the gold standard in compensation work.
 We take the surveys and analyze them to build the CompAnalyst data set.